samyak1409/django/README.md

 - Set to delete the old profile pic whenever a new one is added, and save the profile pics with name = 'user_id.ext'.

-- Limit the post-content (on post-list pages) to show only 5 lines, and add a "Read the full article" link below if the post-content overflows the limit (using JS).
+- Limit the post-content (on post-list pages) to show only 5 lines, and add a "Read the full article" link below if the post-content overflows the limit (using [Vanilla JavaScript](https://en.wikipedia.org/wiki/JavaScript#cite_ref-40)!).

 - If the uploaded profile pic is not square, it will be cropped to square.